Brahmin95/LegacyComLogger/Docs/wiki.md

 -   **`MyCompany.Logging.Abstractions`**: This is the lightweight, central contract.
 It contains only interfaces (`ILogger`, `IInternalLogger`) and the static `LogManager`.
 It has **zero dependencies** on NLog or any other third-party library.
 -   **`MyCompany.Logging.NLogProvider`**: This is the concrete implementation.
 It references the `Abstractions` project and contains all the NLog-specific code.
 It is responsible for all data enrichment, such as adding APM correlation IDs and translating VB6 error details into structured objects.
--   **`MyCompany.Logging.ComBridge`**: This is a dedicated adapter for our VB6 clients.
+-   **`MyCompany.Logging`**: This is a dedicated adapter for our VB6 clients.
 It is COM-visible and provides a simple, intuitive API for VB6 developers.
 Internally, it calls the abstract `ILogger` interface.

 ## 3. The Decoupling Mechanism: Runtime Initialization